 A parent or teacher will present the course from this 301-page book along with eight additional required books.
 Stories from Where We Live: California Coast and the National Audubon Society Field Guide to California are both used throughout the study.
 The other six books used in each of the course’s six units are Island of the Blue Dolphins, Valley of the Moon: The Diary of Maria Rosalia de Milagros, A Gift for Abuelita, By the Great Horn Spoon!, The Earth Dragon Awakes, and Esperanza Rising.

-Additional books are suggested for each unit but are not required.
+More books are suggested for each unit but are not required.
 For families with younger students participating in the study, there is a list of suggested picture books that might be used along with each unit.

 The historical fiction books serve as the anchors for the study, providing students with context for learning aspects of California history.
 Like many unit studies, California Out of the Box offers opportunities for lots of hands-on activities, including choices to suit different types of learners.

-Instructions at the front of the book explain how to prepare a three-brad, pocket folder for each student.
+Instructions at the front of the book explain how to prepare a three-brad pocket folder for each student.
 Handouts in the appendices are to be copied, punched with holes, and placed in the folder.
 Families are given permission to copy these pages for family members, but schools or co-ops need to purchase a class license.

 Projects are included as well.
-Some projects are for all students.
-For example, during the study of Island of the Blue Dolphins, students will create a collection of leaves, plants, and flowers and learn how to identify them with the Audubon Guide.
-Sometimes students choose from a number of project options such as in the study of By the Great Horn Spoon!
-Where students can choose one or two of the five suggested projects.
+Some projects are to be completed by all students.
+For example, during the study of Island of the Blue Dolphins, all students will create a collection of leaves, plants, and flowers and learn how to identify them with the Audubon Guide.
+Sometimes students choose from a number of project options such as in the study of By the Great Horn Spoon! where students can choose one or two of the five suggested projects.
 Each of those projects has multiple parts.
 For instance, the music project on page 111 begins with a discussion of words used in the story in relation to gold.
 Students then become familiar with the song “Oh Susanna!”
 A discussion of the song’s lyrics follows this.
 The culminating activity for the project is for the student to write two verses of their own to add to “Oh Susanna!”
 On page 114, another project for this same lesson begins with a discussion and some internet research, then students use recycled materials to create a model of a mining camp.

-The course occasionally presents research activities that generally direct students to specific internet sites.
+The course occasionally presents research activities that direct students to specific internet sites.
 Some research activities are brief with no written response, but some have students take notes and make sketches in a sketchbook to document their research.

 Timeline activities are included throughout the course.
 As the author explains, these can be done in a low-tech fashion with note cards or in a high-tech fashion using the free online site Timetoast.